cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 You'll also change `BOSH_DIRECTOR_UUID`

-You'll also change the 3 elastic IP addresses to the ones that you created.
+You'll also change the 3 elastic IP addresses (`NGINX_ELASTICIP`, `WORDPRESS_ELASTICIP`, `MYSQL_ELASTICIP`) to the ones that you created.

+You'll also change the `WORDPRESS_SERVERNAME` to the public DNS of the elastic IP associated to nginx (ec2-23-23-10-10.compute-1.amazonaws.com in this example).

 If you lost your post-it note, get them again with fog: